RobinsonCW/CaseStudy2DDS/README.md

     ├── src                                 # Primary analysis files
     |    ├── exploratory_data_analysis      # R-markdown files for EDA
     |    ├── objectives                     # R-markdown files for primary analysis questions
-    ├── CodeBook.md                         # Session information regarding the environment
+    ├── presentation                        # Presentation from the Case Study ├── CodeBook.md                         # Session information regarding the environment
     ├── LICENSE                             # All code and analysis is licensed under the MIT license.